Yes, America's Anchorman is away, and this is your undocumented anchorman.

 You just believe the big core principles and the details are boring and you leave them to others.

-They want to know whether America is gonna elect a serious guy in November twenty sixteen, or a serious woman, actually, come to that.
+They want to know whether America is going to elect a serious guy in November 2016 or a serious woman, actually.

 Who knows who the Republicans will come up with?